Stagmomantis limbata: Description

 S. limbata is one of the largest mantids native to North America, though it is much smaller than some African and Asian mantids such as species in the genera Sphodromantis and Hierodula.
+Females grow to 3 inches in body length, while males grow to about 2 inches.
+This makes them larger than other species in their genus, such as S. carolina.
 The facial plate (below and between antennae) is about twice as wide as it is long, typical of the genus, though the eyes are not as protruding as the Carolina Mantid's.
+Both males and females of this species are separated by nearly all others in Stagmomantis (except for S. montana) by their blue labrum.

 Females are most often fairly plain green (often with a yellowish abdomen), but sometimes gray, or light brown, with dark spot in middle of the tegmina, which do not completely cover the wide abdomen.
-Hind wings may be checkered or striped yellow.
+The tegmina are bordered with white, giving this species its common name Bordered Mantis.
+However, this border is often only seen in green individuals.
+Hindwings of females are checkered or striped yellow.
+Females differ from males by being larger and much more robust.

-Males are slender, long-winged, and variable in color, but most often green and brown with the sides of the folded tegmina green and top brownish (may be solid gray, brown, green, or any combination of these).
+Males are slender, long-winged, and variable in color, but most often green and brown with a green stripe across the sides of the tegmina and the top brownish (may be solid gray, brown, green, or any combination of these).
 Abdomen without prominent dark spots on top.
 The wings are transparent, usually with cloudy brownish spots on outer half.